jworth/interpretation/course/content/en/fourcorners.md

 Four Corners is simple way of representing context information about photographs.
 It enables the reader to see what is happening in the photograph, why the photographer made it and under what conditions.

-> Ex-New York Times Photo Editor [Fred Ritchin], proposed the idea in his book `After Photography`.
+> Ex-New York Times Photo Editor [Fred Ritchin](https://www.icp.org/users/fredritchin), proposed the idea in his book `After Photography`.
 He envisaged each corner of an image providing access to extra information; top left would be the frames before and after, top right would be links to further, related information.
 Bottom left would be the background-story of the image and bottom right would be the photographer’s name, copyright terms and, their code of ethics.

 ![4c1.png]({{site.baseurl}}/course/content/media/4c1.png)